ally-design-system/ally-design-system-starter-kit/README.md

 ## 👋 Introduction

-The Ally Design System Starter Kit is built with Gatsby (v2) and Storybook (v5) with a custom project architecture inspired by Brad Frost's Atomic Design Methodology.
+The Ally Design System Starter Kit is built with Gatsby (v2) and Storybook (v6) with a custom project architecture inspired by Brad Frost's Atomic Design Methodology.

-This starter kit aims to help create an enjoyable and productive developer experience for building Jamstack Design System based projects while prioritising Web Accessibility (A11Y) and Performance.
+This starter kit aims to help create an enjoyable and productive developer experience for building Jamstack Design System based projects while prioritising Web Accessibility and Performance.

-## 💨 Quick Start
+## 💨 Getting Started

-1.  **Make sure you have the Gatsby CLI installed.**
+### 1. **Make sure you have the Gatsby CLI installed.**

     If you don't already have the Gatsby CLI installed, install it using npm.